On Sundays from June 26th through September 4th, LCHC Urgent Care will be closed, due to unprecedented staffing challenges.

 What do I need to know about vaccinations for under 18 year old’s?

-If you are between 5 and 17 years old, please bring a guardian with you.
+If the patient is between 6 months and 17 years old, they must be accompanied by a guardian.
 If you are age 16 or 17 and you are unable to bring someone with you, we will accept written permission.

 What if I need transportation assistance?

 If you have insurance through MassHealth, you can get help with transportation to your COVID-19 vaccine appointment, even if you don’t usually receive transportation assistance to regular doctor’s appointments.
 You qualify if you use one of these services: